 Once the configuration is done, the next step is to generate the XML sitemap.
 Navigate to Marketing → Site Map and select the orange Add Sitemap option on the top right.

 Add the filename as sitemap.xml and then choose the path which it needs to be placed (typically in the root folder).
 Click the Save & Generate button, and you’re all set.

 The only thing remaining is to head over to Google Search Console and submit the sitemap URL.

 Magento 2 Template Optimization for SEO

 There are some really great templates, or themes, available on the Magento Marketplace.
 However, not all of them are optimized for SEO.
 There are things you may need to explicitly take care of.
-If you need a custom-designed Magento website, you can always look at our web design and development services.

 Typically, optimizing your Magento 2 template or theme for SEO involves things that are already covered such as minifying CSS/JS, caching, and image compression.
 But there’s more you can do, such as:

 - Cleaning up the code:

 This ensures your visitors can cache those files on the first load, and search engines don’t have to download them unnecessarily.
 You may need to consult a developer to help clean up your template’s code.